 However, one of the best tours in The Philippines is a multi-day tour from El Nido to Coron (or the other way around).
 This is also one of the most expensive tours you can take.
 For 5 days, 4 nights, including snorkel gear, food, drinks, guide, and sleeping on remote islands, you pay about €360.

 You can book this tour (or a similar one) with Buhay Isla (the company I used) or Tao.
 A big advantage of taking a tour like this is that you barely meet any other tourists.
 And the sunsets you’ll see are spectacular.

 A local SIM card

-Wifi in The Philippines is pretty bad, so if you’d like to keep in touch with your friends and family, I suggest you’re buying a local SIM card.
-You can buy these when you arrive at the airport (you’ll see many stalls of Smart and Globe) and they even install it for you, so you can use it straight away.
-For 10 GB data (valid for a month) you’ll pay about €17.
+The wifi in The Philippines is pretty bad, so if you’d like to keep in touch with your friends and family, I suggest you’re buying a local SIM card.
+You can buy a SIM card when you arrive at the airport (you’ll see many stalls of Smart and Globe) and they even install it for you, so you can use it straight away.
+For 10 GB of data (valid for a month) you’ll pay about €17.

 How much did it cost to travel in The Philippines during my two-week trip?
 I spent €1095.05 in total.

 Accommodation: €320.92 (11 nights, 8 nights in private rooms with my own bathroom and 3 of them in a 4-bed dorm).

 Transportations: €191.17 (2 domestic flights, 3 taxi’s, 2 tricycles, and 3 minivans)